 Risks and Rewards of High Leverage

-When the majority of a company's funding is provided by creditors (compared to funding provided by owners), the company is said to be highly leveraged.
+When creditors provide the majority of a company's funding (compared to financing provided by owners), the company is said to be highly leveraged.

 - If a highly leveraged company fails and defaults on loans, creditors will lose much more than owners.

 - When business is good for a highly leveraged company, it should be able to service its debt.
 And, in this case, shareholders can look forward to relatively large gains on their relatively small investments.
-Gains will go to owners either as dividends or as retained earnings, which increase Owners' equity.
+Benefits will go to owners either as dividends or as retained earnings, which increase Owners equity.

-Several financial leverage metrics compare the funds supplied to a company by creditors to the funds supplied by owners.
-Two of the most commonly used leverage metrics appear here: Firstly, the total debt to equities ratio, and secondly, the long term debt to equities ratio.
+Several financial leverage metrics compare the funds supplied to a company by creditors to the funds provided by owners.
+Two of the most commonly used leverage metrics appear here: Firstly, the total deb-to-equities ratio, and secondly, the long-term debt-to-equities ratio.
 For more on leverage and leverage metrics, see the article leverage.

 Liabilities total: $8,938,000